Nameuser01/Code-nShill/README.txt

 Create a Table named "music_playlist".
 Content (id, lien_video, nom_video).
 Create a Table named "note".
 Content (id, date, commentaire).
 Create a Table named "ytb_videos".
 Content (id, url, nom, tag).

+Last step: In order to acces the web site, you need to go on the page "login.php" line 24.
+Change the values "user_pseudo" and "user_pwd" by the username and pwd that you want.
+Then the site is fully working, I think.